20 Tips For Better Sleep

 - Stop working, studying, and stressing.
 Put your mind at rest from the stresses of the day.

 - Journal.
 Journaling helps you work through the emotions that you experienced that day.

-- Decrease screen time on phone or computer.
+- Decrease screen time on phones or computers.
 Turn off electronics an hour and a half before bedtime.
-If you need to have your phone by your bedside, turn it on night mode and/or decrease light emitted by it.
+If you need to have your phone by your bedside, turn it on night mode and/or decrease the light emitted by it.

 Invest in your sleep.
 Your mind and body will thank you.